 Isabelle Lavoie is an active bass trombonist and educator based in Toronto.
-She has performed with many Canadian orchestras, including the Canadian Opera Company, National Ballet of Canada, Toronto Symphony Orchestra, Kitchener-Waterloo Symphony, and Hamilton Philharmonic.
-Isabelle has also played with the Macao Orchestra in Asia on several occasions.
+She has performed with many orchestras in Canada and abroad, including the Canadian Opera Company, National Ballet of Canada, Toronto Symphony Orchestra, Macao Orchestra, and the Malaysian Philharmonic Orchestra.

-Ms. Lavoie was appointed Principal Bass Trombone with the Winnipeg Symphony Orchestra for 2018-2019, and previously held the positions of Principal Trombone with the Thunder Bay Symphony Orchestra and Trombone Instructor at Lakehead University for 2016-2017.
+Ms. Lavoie is currently guest bass trombonist with the Canadian Opera Company Orchestra for the 2023-2024 season.
+She was previously appointed Principal Bass Trombone with the Winnipeg Symphony Orchestra for 2018-2019, and 2022-2023.
+She also held the positions of Principal Trombone with the Thunder Bay Symphony Orchestra, and Trombone Instructor at Lakehead University for 2016-2017.

-After completing a Bachelor of Music from the University of Montreal, where she studied with Albert Devito, Isabelle completed an Artist Diploma at The Glenn Gould School of the Royal Conservatory of Music in Toronto, under the tutelage of Jeffrey Hall and Gordon Wolfe.
+Isabelle holds a Bachelor of Music from the University of Montreal and an Artist Diploma from The Glenn Gould School of the Royal Conservatory of Music in Toronto, where she studied with Jeffrey Hall and Gordon Wolfe.